dangmanhtruong1995/ClassicNeuralNetworks/README.md

 # Neural networks

 Implementations of a number of classic neural network and training algoritms.
+Most of the code is based on the descriptions in [1].

+                [1] M. Hagan et al., Neural network design (2nd ed.), 2014.

+To install the necessary libraries, type the following (assuming you are using `conda`):

+                `conda create --name nndesign python=3.9`

+				`pip install -r requirements.txt`

 - `adaptive_predictor.py`: Implement a simple Perceptron network.
 The network tries to predict based on results of two previous time steps.

 ![](https://github.com/dangmanhtruong1995/ClassicNeuralNetworks/blob/master/figures/adaptive_predictor_py_result.png "")